Mozilla-Campus-Club-IIT/Hello-World-Collection/CONTRIBUTING.md

  ```
    eg: JavaScript_saidHello_2.js
 ```
 2. DO comment on the code, Some languages are hard to understand.
+3. DO submit "Hello Worlds" even though the language you prefer is not listed under the collection Folder or under issues folder, might be interesting to review and include in the project.

 ## Expected output